 If you’ve been following the news lately you’ve probably been hearing about challenges with recycling.
-What used to be an industry accepting more and more materials has contracted over the past year due to global disruptions – especially with plastics.
+What used to be an industry accepting more and more materials has contracted over the past year for many reasons.
 Every community in the U.S. has been affected, including Santa Cruz.

 On a personal level there’s a lot we can do to decrease our use of plastic.
-Carry your own cutlery, plate, and reusable stainless steel or glass beverage containers, and stainless straw in your purse, pack or car.
+Carry your own cutlery, plate, and reusable stainless steel or glass beverage containers, stainless straw in your purse, pack or car, and of course reusable produce and shopping bags.
 Click here for more tips.

 In the face of adversity, especially in small and coastal counties like ours, grass roots, community-based organizations like Grey Bears are the secret to recycling success.
 In fact, it’s important to remain optimistic about recycling because real change is afoot.

-Grey Bears has contracted with the County to operate the drive-through recycling centers at the Buena Vista Landfill and Ben Lomond Transfer Station, and for paper pick-up at County offices.
-Grey Bears will continue to accept recycling materials plus e-waste (TVs, monitors, computers, electronics) and EPS (Styrofoam) at its mid-county Chanticleer Reuse Campus.
+Grey Bears operates the drive-through recycling centers at the Buena Vista Landfill and Ben Lomond Transfer Station, and continues to accept recycling materials including CRV beverage containers, e-waste (TVs, monitors, computers, electronics) and EPS (Styrofoam block #6) at our mid-county Chanticleer Reuse Campus.

-The biggest advantage of bringing your clean, source-separated recycling materials to one of the three Grey Bears recycling centers is to ensure that 99% of that material will be recycled and not end up in the landfill – or worse.
+The biggest advantage of bringing your clean, separated recycling materials to one of the three Grey Bears recycling centers is that it ensures ALL of that material is recycled.
+Often materials commingled in curbside bins can become contaminated in a variety of ways.
+This means up to 30% of the material collected in curbside recycling bins may end up in the landfill.

 For questions and more information contact Tina Forest, 831-479-1055 ext 235, firstname.lastname@example.org.